 Discovering the island by foot is a great way to experience the hidden coves, vistas and picnic spots throughout the vast bushland.
 Check out the walks listed within these next two pages and on the map that follows.
 Trails are open from 6.30am to 5.30pm, please consider weather conditions,

 your physical fitness and stay on marked and formed trails.
 Please be aware that there are no toilet facilities.
 Fires are prohibited on the island and we ask that you take all your rubbish with you.
 If walking alone please inform someone before you start out and never swim alone at secluded beaches.

 An excellent introduction to the island, through typical Whitsunday bushland starting at the Scenic Trail entrance (eastern end Whitsunday Apartments).
-This lookout is the second highest point on the island and drops off to sheer cliff faces, revealing an excellent panoramic view of the main resort area, marina village, airport and surrounding islands.
+This lookout is the second highest point on the island and drops off to sheer cliff faces, revealing an excellent panoramic view of the main resort area, marina village and surrounding islands.

 Starting on the Scenic Trail and connecting with the Saddle Trail, this is a spectacular but challenging walk.
 Half way through you can climb to the Hill Top Viewing Area, where you’ll find a picnic table to relax amongst the stunning views to the north and south.
-Once you have negotiated the final steep climb to Passage Peak, the reward is an awe-inspiring view of the Whitsundays from the
+Once you have negotiated the final steep climb to Passage Peak, the reward is an awe-inspiring view of the Whitsundays from the highest vantage point.

 South East Head Trail

 From the Palm Valley entrance (1750m from the resort via road) dense bush gives way to exposed rocky features and sharp cliffs.
 You’ll see abundant native grasstrees and stunning views of the Lindeman group of islands.
 At the end of this walk, if you are a more experienced hiker, you can cut overland down to the Valley Trail and Escape Beach for your return leg.

 Escape Beach Trail